‘Who will take care of my disabled child when I’m gone?’

 Our advisors can help you follow your passions, build a legacy and have a positive impact on others.

-Health Resources and Services Administration, “Children with Special Health Care Needs,” July 2020.
+Health Resources and Services Administration, “Children and Youth with Special Health Care Needs,” NSCH Data Brief, June 2022.

 Case studies are intended to illustrate products and services available through Merrill and/or Bank of America.
 The case study presented is based on actual experiences.
 You should not consider these as an endorsement of Merrill and/or Bank of America or as a testimonial about a client's experiences with us.
 Case studies do not necessarily represent the experiences of other clients, nor do they indicate future performance.